 While Congress and President Obama have failed to be leaders on climate, our current generation is stepping up to the plate to deliver results!
 I am so inspired by the amazing work already underway this semester.
 Working with student activists has taught me one thing: they are a driving force for positive change.

 Are you inspired like me?
 Are you ready for climate action?
 Then don't miss a second of the action!
 Stay in the know about important updates with the Student Network.
-Join us on Facebook
+Join us on Facebook and on Twitter.

 To get involved with the Student Network, email us!